Jon Pylypchuk

-Jon Pylypchuk (born 1972) is a Canadian painter and sculptor, living and working in Los Angeles.
+Jonathan Pylypchuk (born 1972) is a Canadian painter and sculptor, living and working in Los Angeles.

-Born in Winnipeg, Manitoba, Canada, Pylypchuk studied in 1996 at the Yale University Summer School of Music and Art, New Haven, earned a BFA with Honors in 1997 at the University of Manitoba, and an MFA in 2001 at the University of California, Los Angeles.
+Born in Winnipeg, Manitoba, Canada, from parents of Ukrainian ascent, Pylypchuk studied in 1996 at the Yale University Summer School of Music and Art, New Haven, earned a BFA with Honors in 1997 at the University of Manitoba, and an MFA in 2001 at the University of California, Los Angeles.

 His work includes sculptures, paintings and drawings, and he has presented his art under the pseudonym Rudy Bust.
 He was a member of the artist collective known as The Royal Art Lodge (1996–2008) founded by Michael Dumontier, Adrian Williams, Neil Farber, Marcel Dzama, and Drue Langlois, though Pylypchuk was only active in 1996 through 1998.